kojoidrissa/pywebhouston/pycon_djangocon.md

 -  A woman in SF helping kids learn to cook AND code!
 -  @glasnt, who works on BeeWare with ‪@freakboy3742‬
 -  An old man who'd just shoplifted beer and wine from a grocery store.
 And was BRAGGING about it.
 He'd also just accepted the stub of a joint from a stranger *(NOT part of PyCon.
 He was just walking by outside the OCC `#PDXAF`)*

+# People I got to see again!
+## ALL my DjangoCon peeps!

 # Caravan Tiny House Hotel
 -  I like tiny houses.
 NO ONE else cares.
 I stayed in the [Rosebud](http://tinyhousehotel.com/rosebud)